SGLP: A Similarity Guided Fast Layer Partition Pruning for Compressing Large Deep Models: Related Work

-\textbf{\textit{(2) Filter/Channel Pruning: }} Filter/channel pruning methods discard filters or channels in the neural networks, respectively, and they are closely related \cite{filter-in-filter, non-structured, cicc}.
-Recent work \cite{pruning} approximates the variation of the loss function to determine the importance of channels, subsequently removing the least important ones.
-Previous studies \cite{pfec, sfp, entropy} employ $\ell_1$-norm, $\ell_2$-norm and entropy as importance criteria to discard the unimportant filters for network compression, respectively.
+\textbf{\textit{(2) Filter/Channel Pruning: }} Filter/channel pruning methods discard filters or channels in the neural networks, respectively, and they are closely related.
+Previous studies \cite{pfec} employs $\ell_1$-norm as importance criteria to discard the unimportant filters for network compression.
 FPGM \cite{fpgm} first calculates the geometric median for each convolutional layer, and then assumes that convolutional filters close to the geometric median can be replaced by other filters.
 Therefore, pruning these filters close to the geometric median is expected to have no substantial negative impact on the performance of the network.
 HRank \cite{hrank} first mathematically proves that convolutional filters corresponding to feature maps with relatively small rank contain less information.
 Therefore, their ability to maintain network accuracy is relatively weak.
 During pruning, the priority is given to removing convolutional filters with smaller rank, thus achieving network compression.
-CP \cite{cp} removes unimportant convolutional filters and the corresponding ones in the next layer based on LASSO regression, while ThiNet \cite{thinet} prunes channels according to computed statistical information of the next layer for the current layer.
-Recent research \cite{fisher} and CHEX \cite{chex} utilize Fisher information and column subset selection as importance criteria to remove unimportant channels, respectively.
+Recent research \cite{cicc} utilizes Shapley values as importance criteria to remove unimportant channels.
+UDSP \cite{gao2024bilevelpruning} proposes a novel bi-level optimization-based model that integrates both dynamic and static channel pruning for convolutional neural networks, optimizing the static sub-network through dynamic sub-networks.
+Besides, RLAL \cite{ganjdanesh2024jointly} proposes a novel method for jointly training and pruning Convolutional Neural Networks (CNNs) using a reinforcement learning (RL) agent.
+The RL agent determines the pruning ratios of the CNN layers, with the model's accuracy serving as the reward, and a recurrent model is employed to represent the dynamic environment for the agent to effectively learn a proper policy.
+AFIE \cite{lu2024entropy} decomposes the weight matrix of each layer into a low-rank space, quantifies filter importance based on the distribution of normalized eigenvalues, and assigns pruning ratios accordingly.

 Nevertheless, these pruning methods which compress neural networks at the channel or filter level pose challenges in attaining a substantial compression rate and practical acceleration.
-The recent work \cite{qian2024boosting} introduces a method to enhance accuracy restoration in structurally pruned neural networks by employing linear over-parameterization and similarity-preserving knowledge distillation, demonstrating superior performance over traditional fine-tuning approaches, especially with large pruning ratios.